 While detoxification plays an important part of any healing process, it must be done with wisdom and care in order not to make matters worse.

 Pay attention to your digestion and elimination patterns before diving into a cleanse.

-As mentioned above, you may simply need some digestive aids to make sure your nutrients are getting broken down and absorbed, you may need more fiber in your diet to keep those stools moving, or you may need some liver TLC with therapeutic foods or herbs recommended by a functional practitioner.
+As mentioned above, you may simply need to ask a trained practitioner about taking some digestive aids (like a digestive enzyme and/or HCL with pepsin) to make sure your nutrients are getting broken down and absorbed, you may need more fiber in your diet to keep those stools moving, or you may need some liver TLC with therapeutic foods or herbs recommended by a functional practitioner.

 And of course all these systems will benefit from everyday detox practices such as a clean diet, proper hydration, deep breathing and adequate rest.

 You can try these two gentle detox recipes to get things started:

 What is your experience with detox?
 Share in the comments below!

 Dimitropoulos, E. (2014, March 19).
 Acetaminophen Toxicity: What Pharmacists Need to Know.
 Retrieved from https://www.uspharmacist.com/article/acetaminophen-toxicity-what-pharmacists-need-to-know

 Hair, M., & Sharpe, J. (2014, January).
 Fast Facts About the Human Microbiome.
 The Center for Ecogenetics and Environmental Health, University of Washington.
 Retrieved from: https://depts.washington.edu/ceeh/downloads/FF_Microbiome.pdf

 About the Author